Haldrion/rcos-status-updates/fall_2018/week_03.md

 > Arduino library does not appear to have support for WPA2 Enterprise
 > PEAP network.
-> Probably can get a personal network if the demo is sucessful?
+> Probably can get a personal network if the demo is successful?

 ## Notes